sehaj97/Hospital-Management-System/README.md

 * From the homepage, choose from one of the 3 options: Departments, Specialists and Patients.
 * When you click on Departments, you can view a list of existing departments and have the option to add new departments.
 * Within the Specialists, users can view a list of specialists, add new specialists and edit existing ones.
-* Within Patients, users can view a list of patients, add new patients and edit existings ones.
+* Within Patients, users can view a list of patients, add new patients and edit existing ones.

 ## Tests
-To test the app:

-If you do not wish to sign up please use the following credentials :

-username: admin@admin.com
-password: admin123

-To test apis:
+api testing:

 1. Install Insomnia Core or Postman (testing software)
 2. Using the above installed software test the following URLs to test the APIs